Rockers (royal courts): Family of Anne of Denmark

 The tomb of Sophia Stuart (died 1606) at Westminster Abbey was modelled as a cradle with a hood, draped with rich fabric.

 In 1594, there were four rockers at Stirling for Prince Henry, Margaret Kinross (perhaps a daughter of Lady Kippenross), Jonet Bruce, Margaret Cunningham, and Helen Stewart.
 The nurse and the four rockers minded Prince Henry in the Chapel Royal during his baptism.
 A cradle said to have been Prince Henry's survives, an heirloom in the family of Annabell Murray, Countess of Mar.
 Sometimes said to have been the cradle of James VI, it moves on curved rockers unlike the swinging Tudor cradle.

+Princess Elizabeth was born at Dunfermline Palace.
+When she was baptised at Holyrood Palace in November 1596, she was held by Beatrix Ruthven.
+Edinburgh's burgh council gave her nurses, rockers, midwives, and porters 38 five pound pieces amongst them, a gift which cost the town £190 Scots.

-A new nursery was set up at Dalkeith Palace for Anne of Denmark's daughter Margaret in 1598, with a chair for the "Mistress nurse" and four stools for the rockers.
+A new nursery was set up by William Schaw at Dalkeith Palace for Anne of Denmark's daughter Margaret in 1598, with a chair for the "Mistress nurse" and four stools for the rockers.
 Subsequently, Margaret joined Elizabeth at Linlithgow Palace and Marion Hepburn and Christiane Scrimgeour were her rockers.

 Beds were provided in advance of the birth of Charles at Dunfermline Palace for the "Maistres and rokker", the head of the household Margaret Stewart, Mistress of Ochiltree and Charles's lead rocker Marion Hepburn.
 Hepburn was given a reward of £166 Scots in December 1604.

 Six rockers appointed for Mary Stuart at Greenwich Palace in 1605 petitioned Anne of Denmark for pensions of £30 a year after the infant died.